SocketDotTech/socket-docs/docs/fees.md

 _setFeesData(feesData_);
 ```

-The FeesData structure is designed to manage fee-related parameters for transactions in a dual-execution environment (offchainVM and onchain).
+The FeesData structure is designed to manage fee-related parameters for transactions in a dual-execution environment (EVMx and onchain).
 Here's how it's implemented:

 ```solidity
 FeesData memory feesData = FeesData({